MonaO17/WarnerSistersMovieSearch/README.md

 The films entered are saved in a separate text file that is also loaded for the search.

 ## Which programming languages & technologies were used?
-We programmed with Java in Eclipse
+The project was programmed with Java in Eclipse

 ## Who worked on the projekt?
 This was a teamwork with Melody Fuhrmann